Contact clerking team

 Vikram acts for both Claimants and Defendants in Public Law and Human rights cases in approximately equal measure, and was until recently the Chair of the Constitutional and Administrative Law Bar Association.
 Vikram sits in the Administrative Court as a Deputy High Court Judge.
 He was one of only two members of the Bar to be chosen to be a member of Lord Faulks’ Independent Review of Administrative Law.

 As well as appearing in most of the important medical treatment cases of the last decade, Vikram was a founder member and Chair of the Court of Protection Bar Association.
-He sits as a Deputy High Court Judge in the Family Division and often hears medical treatment cases
+He sits as a Deputy High Court Judge in the Family Division and often hears medical treatment cases.
+Vikram has a thriving commercial and arbitration practice ranging from general commercial law, to civil fraud, to banking, to international supply contracts.

-He also practices in Regulatory & Disciplinary (often providing strategic advice to Regulators), Tax (most recently appearing in the Court of Appeal in a £1 billion direct tax case), Media law (particularly in relation to medical treatment cases) and Costs and Litigation Funding/
+He also practices in Regulatory & Disciplinary (often providing strategic advice to Regulators), Tax (most recently appearing in the Court of Appeal in a £1 billion direct tax case), Media law (particularly in relation to medical treatment cases) and Costs and Litigation Funding.

 Areas of expertise